-A PE is a processor customized for a specific function.
-Functions with large-scale, highly complicated structures will be implemented as a set of PEs.
-This scheme enables both high processing performance and low-power consumption for the SOC, by virtue of parallel processing and hardware realization of the specific function.
-A structural characteristic of most future SOCs will be a high number of PEs.

-Note that the proposed architecture does not require specific processor array architectures or symmetric processors.
-The essential feature of the architecture is a high number of PEs embedded on the SOC implementing a set of required functions.
+Figure SYSD4 shows an architecture template for the SOC Consumer Portable Driver.
+The SOC embodies a highly parallel architecture consisting of a main processor, a number of PEs (Processing Engines), peripherals, and memories.
+Here, a PE is a processor customized for a specific function.
+A function with a large-scale, highly complicated structure will be implemented as a set of PEs.
+This architecture template enables both high processing performance and low power consumption by virtue of parallel processing and hardware realization of specific functions.
+The architecture does not require specific processor array architectures or symmetric processors; its essential feature is the large number of PEs embedded within the SOC to implement a set of required functions.